-Moreover, if you or a family member suffers from allergies, asthma, or other breathing issues, the presence of dust can trigger severe reactions.
-These can include cough, sneezing, runny nose, and itchy, red, or watery eyes.
+Moreover, if you or a family member suffers from allergies, asthma, or other respiratory issues, the presence of dust can trigger adverse reactions.
+These can include trouble breathing, coughing, sneezing, runny nose, and itchy, red, or watery eyes.

 During these challenging times, the home has proven to be the safest place of all.
 However, the presence of dust can quickly turn your haven into a place of misery, especially your bedroom.
 Indoor air quality is more important than ever.
 And it’s vital to get eight hours of sleep each night — this is especially hard to do if you and your loved ones are breathing allergens and dust mites.

 5 Tips to Help Keep Your Bedroom Clean

 Unfortunately, the presence of dust can lead to dust mites.
 While these pests do not bite, they can cause skin rashes and love your sheets, pillowcases, and mattress.
 To keep them at bay and reduce dust in the bedroom, wash your bedding every week.
 Be sure to wash these items in hot water at a minimum of 130 degrees.

 2. Run an Air Purifier

 Air purifiers are designed to collect and trap dust, so having one in your bedroom is a wise choice.
 The best air purifiers for dust utilize HEPA filters.
 They can capture up to 99 percent of airborne particles, which not only improves indoor air quality but also helps you and your loved ones breathe easier.